-Let $X$ be as above a smooth quasi-projective variety over $\mathbb{C}$, and let $W$ be an arbitrary superpotential.
-The purpose of this section is to prove the following theorem: \begin{thm} The Hochschild cohomology of the category $\MFdg(X,W)$ is $\RGamma(\Lambda^\bullet T_X,[W,-]),$ where $[- , - ]$ denotes the Schouten-Nijenhuis bracket. \end{thm}
+Let $X$ be as above a smooth variety over $\mathbb{C}$, and let $W$ be an arbitrary superpotential.
+The purpose of this section is to prove the following theorem: \begin{thm} The Hochschild cohomology of the category $\MFdg(X,W)$ is given by $\RGamma(\Lambda^\bullet T_X,[W,-]),$ where $[- , -]$ denotes the Schouten--Nijenhuis bracket. \end{thm}

-\begin{rem} One can similarly determine that the Hochschild homology is $\RGamma(\Omega^\bullet_X, dW\wedge)$.
-We focus on Hochschild cohomology, both in the interest of brevity and because in the case when $X$ is Calabi--Yau, which is actually our primary case of interest, the Hochschild homology result follows by section 4 of this paper.\end{rem}
+\begin{rem} One can similarly determine that the Hochschild homology is given by $\RGamma(\Omega^\bullet_X, dW\wedge)$.
+We focus on Hochschild cohomology, both in the interest of brevity and because in the case when $X$ is Calabi--Yau --- which is actually our primary case of interest --- the Hochschild homology result follows by section 4 of this paper.\end{rem}

-The Hochschild cohomology of a dg category can be defined as the derived endofunctors of the identity functor of the category \cite{Toen}.
+The Hochschild cohomology of a dg category can be defined as the derived endomorphisms of the identity functor of the category \cite{Toen}.
 The Hochschild cohomology of $\MFdg(X,W)$ is the same as that of $\Inj(X,W)$.
 Consider the category of endofunctors of $\Inj(X,W)$, and consider the full subcategory consisting of continuous functors.
-We identify this full subcategory with the category $\Inj(X \times X, \widetilde{W})$, where $\tilde{W} := \pi_1^\ast(W) - \pi_2^\ast(W)$.
-Further, we identify the identity functor with the diagonal curved complex $\Delta \in \Inj(X \times X, \widetilde{W})$.
-These identifications are all consequences of results regarding compact generators of our categories.
-This should all be reminiscent of the work of \cite{Dyckerhoff} for the case of affine $X$.
-The idea of looking at the category of sheaves on the product is of course an old idea (Fourier--Mukai, etc.).

-We compute the Hochschild cohomology of $\MFdg(X,W)$, then, by computing the derived endomorphisms of $\Delta$.
-The diagonal curved complex $\Delta$ is given by, explicitly,
+We will identify this full subcategory with the category $\Inj(X \times X, \widetilde{W})$, where Furthermore, we will identify the identity endofunctor with the diagonal curved complex $\Delta \in \Inj(X \times X, \widetilde{W})$, that is, the structure sheaf $\mathcal{O}_\Delta$ of the diagonal $X \hookrightarrow X \times X$ considered as a curved complex.
+We then compute the Hochschild cohomology of $\MFdg(X,W)$ by computing the derived endomorphisms of $\Delta$.